-He has recently advised Local Authorities on how to deal with problem premises and the best route to bringing them under control.
-This involved liaising with the police and other responsible authorities in using both the review process as well as bringing criminal proceedings against premises that were the focus of major criminal activity.
+He has advised Local Authorities on how to deal with problem premises and the best route to bringing them under control.
+This involved liaising with the police and other responsible authorities in using the review process as well as criminal proceedings against premises that were the cause of major criminal activity.

-Daniel frequently gives talks on changes in licensing law, both as part of Chambers' wider training offerings and as a member of the Institute of Licensing.
+Daniel frequently gives talks on changes in regulatory and licensing law, both as part of Chamber’s wider training offerings and as a member of the Institute of Licensing.
 He has recently lectured on Public Nuisance, proposed changes in taxi licensing and the Scrap Metal Dealers Act 2013.

 Daniel is a Public Access Barrister.

 QUALIFICATIONS and AWARDS

 BVC and PgDL from the College of Law, London